chabala/pi-pico-serial-web-api/README.md

 Time to revise my diagram now that using USB host is shelved:
 ![fallback plan diagram](documentation/evb-pico-serial-v3-fallback-plan.png "fallback plan diagram")

-There no real downside here, except that I had to buy a pico specific serial adapter board instead of using a generic USB-serial adapter that I had on hand.
+There's no real downside here, except that I had to buy a pico specific serial adapter board instead of using a generic USB-serial adapter that I had on hand.
 The purpose of the board is to shift voltage levels, from the TTL levels of the pico's UARTs, to the higher ~5V levels expected by RS-232 devices.
 Also, this required soldering the header pins onto the pico, which would have